JaKXz/jakxz.github.io/src/routes/resume/+page.md

 ## 🎒 Experience

 [Shopify](https://shopify.com) | _Senior Web Developer_<br>
-Nov **2020 - present**
+Nov **2020** - Mar **2023**

+- Championed the successful release of interactive codeblocks and enabled live rendering of shopify liquid templating language.
+This improved satisfaction and helpfulness by 25%.
+- Delivered the new vite-powered shopify app template (React, Node), improving adoption of best practices for shopify developers and over 500 new stars for the repo since shipping.
+- Shipped a complex integration with a postal carrier for 2MM+ merchants, iterating over multiple solutions and fixes to now see over 80% adoption.
-- Co-authored and implemented new design system on shopify.dev to support multidimensional dark mode -
+- Co-authored and implemented a new design system for shopify.dev to support dark mode & colour themes to WCAG accessibility standards.
+- Contributed to the industry leading redesign of Shopify's REST & GraphQL API documentation.
+- Mentored early-career developers to improve their technical skills and knowledge of best practices.
-- Conducted interviews for early career devs and improved the interview process with more objective skill tests;
+- Conducted interviews for early career developers and helped improve the interview and evaluation process by helping standardize the tests/questions used.

 [Paddle HR](https://www.paddlehr.com) (acq.
 LinkedIn) | _Senior UX + Fullstack Developer_<br>
-May **2019** - Aug **2020**
+May **2019** - Oct **2020**

 - Designed and led the implementation of robust & extensible JAMstack architecture and design system for Paddle's main product offering.
 A lot of care went in to the tools chosen [and avoided], and it paid off: functionality that's easy to define, structure, and fix with tests; consistent visual language and principles, and fast adoption of new technologies.
 - Drove the adoption of GraphQL to easily build useful UIs on top of our 440MM+ pt dataset on career history and skills trajectories and derive useful insights for 30K+ enterprise users.